praekelt/numi-api/docs/index.rst

 Channels
 --------

-.. http:get:: /channels/
+.. http:get:: /organizations/:organization_id/channels/

-  Retrieves the :ref:`descriptions <data-channel>` of all channels.
-Only accessible if the authenticated user has :ref:`admin permission
+  Retrieves the :ref:`descriptions <data-channel>` of all channels contained by the organization with id ``organization_id``.
-  <permissions>`.

   .. sourcecode:: http